What is a Foundation degree?

 - A qualification which allows graduates to use letters after their name such as FdA, FdSc, FdEng, depending on the course of study

-- A course which entitles graduates to progress to honours degree level (usually into the final year) or other higher level (such as professional qualifications) through further study
+- A course which entitles graduates to progress to honours degree level (usually into the final year) or other higher level (such as professional qualifications or a masters degree) through further study

 How are Foundation degrees different from other university-level qualifications?